Mikhail Vrubel: Last artistic activity

 Vera Usoltseva, the wife of doctor Usoltsev, described Vrubel's condition to Nadezhda Vrubel as follows:

 Only after half of the year Vrubel started more or less adequately show responsiveness to the physical environment.
 However, his letters to Zabela are full of self-abasement and repentance.
 Despite the "voices" that tormented him, he returned to the theme of the Prophet, began to write the "Six-winged Seraph", and addressed the topic of vision of the Prophet Ezekiel.
 However, the painting remained unfinished since in the beginning of 1906, his vision started to drastically decrease proving the diagnosis of progressive paralysis.
 In addition, the painter was diagnosed with an optic neuropathy.
 Mikhail was kept in the clinic almost exclusively at the expense of his wife, which was not an easy task because a month of stay in the Usoltsev's clinic cost 100–150 rubles.
 On the contrary, the university clinic run by Serbsky cost only 9 rubles.
 The theatre administration understood the difficulty of Nadezhda's position.
-It kept her in the troupe on a salary of 3600 rubles per year that was sufficient enough to cover the expenses.
+It kept her in the troupe on a salary of 3600 rubles per year that was sufficient to cover the expenses.

 The increasing recognition of Vrubel's art continued.
 On November 28, 1905, he was awarded the title Academician of painting "for fame in the artistic field".
 After that, the editor of "Zolotoe runo" Nicolai Ryabushinsky visited Vrubel in the clinic with the offer to paint Valery Bryusov.
 The idea was to publish a series of portraits of famous contemporary writers.
 These portraits were supposed to be painted by the most acknowledged painters in the field.
 For instance, Serov was offered to paint Konstantin Balmont.
 Ryabushinsky paid 300 rubles for the portrait in advance and in addition, bought the self-portrait "Head of Prophet" for 100 rubles.
 Bryusov later described the work on the portrait as follows:

 Then Ryabushinsky commissioned Serov to paint the portrait of Vrubel.
 They organized the work, so Vrubel was able to paint Bruysov in the mornings, while Serov painted Vrubel in the afternoons.
 Even though Nadezhda Zabela was concerned if Vrubel could handle such stress, Usoltsev categorically said that "as an artist, he was healthy and deeply healthy."
 The first issue of the "Zolotoe runo" was published on February 1, 1906, with the Bryusov's poem "To M. A. Vrubel" opening the issue.
 Twelve days later, Vrubel complained to his wife that he could not read or paint.
-In few days, he became completely blind.
+In a few days, he became completely blind.